Audience: All Audiences | Read time: 9 min

 Conversion potential.
 Show attendees are your warmest leads.
 They already paid for a ticket, traveled to a venue, and stood in a room for your music.
 A fan who signs up at a show is far more likely to buy tickets again, purchase merchandise, and stream your releases than someone who casually follows you on Instagram.

 Future show promotion.
 With a geographic email list, you can announce return dates directly to people who attended the last show.
 Singer-songwriter Mark Ambor used fan signup data to route his first headline tour by mapping pre-sale signups by city.
 He identified unexpected demand in mid-tier markets that traditional routing would have missed, resulting in multiple sold-out shows in cities where he had never played.
+Read the Mark Ambor data-driven tour routing case study for the full breakdown.

 How Do You Capture Fan Data at a Live Show?